crocandr/docker-openvpn/README.md

 ...
 ```

-If you modified the server.conf file, please restart the openvpn container:
+If you modified the server.conf file, please restart the OpenVPN container:

 ```
 docker restart openvpn